The Problem with Altcoins

 Altcoin promoters seem to imagine a world in which their own favorite altcoin has a status very roughly equal to that of Bitcoin, where each currency will be used for different kinds of things.
 This is impossible because the network effect always favors imbalance.

-However, even in the very unstable situation of two roughly equal block chains, it is not necessarily true that there will be reduced network traffic.
+However, even in the very unstable situation of two roughly equal block chains, it is not necessarily true that there will be reduced network traffic as a result.
 If people had to work with both networks, they would still have to receive every transaction from both networks.
 And if people had to exchange their funds often enough from one currency to another to fulfill different purposes, this could easily result in a greater number of total transactions.

 In any case, while Bitcoin may experience growing pains over the next few years, there is no reason to expect it to outpace Moore’s law in the long run.
 Network load is a problem that technology can overcome without requiring us to rely on an inferior system of money.